korenyoni/yonatankoren/posts/b1-resetting-jenkins-admin-password.md

 Toc: yes
 Position: 1

 So, you've locked yourself out of Jenkins.
-You may have seen some guides that involve that disable security for an account, then log into the account without a password, then resetting the password and re-enabling security.
+You may have seen some guides which involve disabling security for an account, logging into the account without a password, then resetting the password and re-enabling security.
+While somewhat common, it is dangerous and actually more complicated than the ideal situation.

 #A terrible, yet common idea: